adam10603/ChatScraper/README.md

 The script will always save a copy of each VOD's chat log in a local cache which speeds up future searches of the same VOD.
 Use this flag to re-download the chat logs even if they are present in the cache.

-The cache directory is called `cache` by default and it's automatically created in the same directory where the script is.
+This directory is called `cache` by default and it's automatically created in the same directory the script is in.

 #### `<Video ID>...`